aaron-grau/curic/react/readings/webpack_configuration.md

 };
 ```

-**NB**: For Rails projects, make sure to locate the bundle in your
+**NB**: For Rails projects, make sure to locate your `bundle.js` file in
-`app/assets/javascripts` folder so that it's included in the Rails asset
+`app/assets/javascripts` so that it's included in the Rails asset
 pipeline.

 ### Dev Tools / Source Map